pnsn/GFAST/ShakeAlertBranch.md

 ### ISCL

-It appears that this library is used for timestamps (ISCL_time_timestamp()) and file manipulation (ICSL_os_path_isfile() and ISCL_os_path_isdir()).
-Given that these are available in standard c. it seems likely that this dependency can be easily removed.

 This is an ISTI product that would need to be added to extras (GFAST/third\_party ).
 Unfortunately, this package also adds several difficult dependencies not related to GFAST functionality.
-Fortunately, most of these are not required for our SA compile (see below).
+Fortunately, most of these are not required for our SA compile.

-Requires linking with libfftw3 or equivalent.
+In the latest iteration, we have moved all needed iscl files into GFAST/src/iscl with include files in GFAST/include/iscl.
+Only the most minor modifications in the code were required to removed the libfftw3 dependency.
+Makefiles have been added so that this all compiles and links in the standard build.

-Still have not eliminated [cmake](#cmake) dependency.
-To make this compile on eew-uw-dev1, required following to cmake script:
+Alternatively, to make the full package compile on eew-uw-dev1, required following to cmake script:
 ~~~~
 /usr/bin/cmake $( dirname "$0" ) \
 -DCMAKE_BUILD_TYPE=DEBUG \